Treasure Island (Ontario)

 Treasure Island, also known as Mindemoya, is a small island in Lake Mindemoya, on Manitoulin Island, which is in Lake Huron.
 Aside from being Manitoulin's largest island at approximately 0.445 km2 in area, it is notable for being the world's largest natural island in a lake on an island in a lake.

 The island has no permanent residents, but there are some cottages.
 Treasure Island lies at an elevation of 200 m above sea level, with its highest point being about 225 m above sea level.
-It is about 1.4 km in length and about 400 meters wide and about 110 acres.
+It is about 1.4 km (1 mile) in length and about 400 meters (yards) wide and about 110 acres.

 History

 In 1883, the island was purchased for $60 by William McPherson, a Toronto deputy chief of police.
 Forty-five years later, in 1928, the island was sold to Joe and Jean Hodgson.
 The Hodgsons established a tourist camp on the island.
 Treasure Island Resort remained in business until Joe Hodgson died in 1968.
 Jean tried to run it but was unsuccessful.
 The resort was sold a couple of times and became run down.
 Finally, the Moeller family of Spencerville, Ohio, bought Treasure Island in 1980.
 It then became a corporate and family retreat.